top of page

 You declare the policy:

-“Service A can read Resource B if it has Role X and environment is Prod.”
+“Service A can read Resource B if it has Role X and the environment is Prod.”

 The platform enforces it.
 Consistently.
 Everywhere.